WP-API/docs/key-concepts.md

 # Key Concepts

-In this page will break down some of the key concepts and terms associated with the REST API: **Routes & Endpoints,** **Requests**, **Responses**, **Schema**, and **Controller Classes**.
+In this page we'll break down some of the key concepts and terms associated with the REST API: **Routes & Endpoints,** **Requests**, **Responses**, **Schema**, and **Controller Classes**.
 Each of these concepts play a crucial role in understanding, using, and extending the WordPress REST API, and each is explored in greater depth within this handbook.

 ## Routes & Endpoints